ToxicAven/ToxicAven/README.md

 ## 😸 Hai, I'm Jacob!

 I am A High School Freshman Currently In Vocational School for Computer Networking.
 My Dream Job is Network Penetration Tester (Ethical Hacking!)
-I am (Almost) Always up for a conversation about coding, weather it be a Teaching or Learning oppertunity!
+I am (Almost) Always up for a conversation about programming, weather it be a Teaching or Learning oppertunity!

 ### 🚀 What I Am Working on

-- ~~Wasting time~~ School
+- School
 - Making Minecraft Mods, Resource packs, and Utilities
+- Random Side Projects
+- ~~Wasting time~~

 ### ⚙️ Languages I have functioning experience in

 - Node.js
-- C
+- C/C++
 - Java
 - Python